- Set among breathtaking scenery and fringed with charming towns, Italian lakes are some of the most beautiful areas of Italy.

 Plan your Italian lakes adventure

-If you’ve got your heart set on visiting the unforgettable Italian lakes this year, Lake Garda holidays 2019 are an excellent way to travel to Italy.
+If you’ve got your heart set on visiting the unforgettable Italian lakes this year or next, Lake Garda holidays 2022 are an excellent way to travel to Italy.
 On a Lake Como tour, you can also spend time in Switzerland, and a Lake Maggiore and Orta excursion takes in a journey on the famous Centovalli railway too.
 For walkers, don’t miss Walk & Discover – The Italian Lakes.

 If you have any questions, please do not hesitate to contact us.